-“Joy and I felt very strongly that if we could better educate the community, then we could hopefully reduce the amount of kidney failure,” says Ron Paul, chairman and Chief Executive Officer of Eagle Bancorp and Eagle Bank.
-“Should somebody be in end-stage renal failure, we want to be able to educate them on transplantation.
+“Joy and I felt very strongly that if we could better educate the community, then we could hopefully reduce the amount of kidney failure,” says Ron Paul, President of Ronald D. Paul Companies, Inc. “Should somebody be in end-stage renal failure, we want to be able to educate them on transplantation.
 It’s all about awareness and education.
 That’s what we’re going to be promoting through this center.”

 For Paul, the gift strikes a personal note.
 In the 1980s, he was diagnosed with glomerulosclerosis, a kidney disease that can eventually end in kidney failure.
 “It came out of nowhere,” he says.
 “I didn’t have any pre-existing conditions, no diabetes, no high blood pressure, no issues at all other than I found out I had kidney failure.”
 Eight years later, Paul faced a decision of a lifetime of dialysis or a kidney transplant.
 He choose a transplant, and his brother, Steven, provided the needed organ.
 The donated kidney lasted far beyond its typical lifespan, but in 2008, Paul learned he would need another transplant.
 Again, he received a donation, this time from his longtime friend and CFO of his company, Kathy McCallum.